 Motor Vehicle Accidents

 - Rizzotto v.
-J & J Baker Enterprises (Martin County).
+J & J Baker Enterprises (Martin County, FL).
 Successful resolution of case after three days of trial in trucking accident.

 - Redinger v.
-Alvey Systems (Orange County).
+Alvey Systems (Orange County, FL).
 Defense verdict for conveyor manufacturer in case involving serious arm injury to a warehouse employee.